-Recently I wrote about the main event of Survivor Series 2010, and last year around this time I wrote about how the Survivor Series was once a Thanksgiving Tradition.
+Recently I wrote about the main event of Survivor Series 2010 and last year around this time I wrote about how the Survivor Series was once a Thanksgiving Tradition.
 Today I look back at one of the most historic moments in Survivor Series history.

 1990 was a great time to be a WWE fan.
 Back then, we only got to see the top Superstars battle it out a few times a year, which made for awesome hype and excitement.
-We also got months’ worth of buildup which gave an energy that is lacking from today’s pay per views.
-One of the most talked-about matches was Dusty Rhodes team of the Hart Foundation and Koko B. Ware taking on Ted Dibiase’s team of Rhythm and Blues and a mystery partner.
+We also got months’ worth of buildup which gave an energy that is lacking from today’s pay-per-views.
+One of the most talked-about matches was Dusty Rhodes’ team of the Hart Foundation and Koko B. Ware taking on Ted Dibiase’s team of Rhythm and Blues and a mystery partner.
 For weeks Dibiase had promised a big, BIG surprise for the match.
-As I watched the show live on Thanksgiving Eve in 1990, I remember thinking that this would be Andre the Giant’s return to the ring, seeing how Dibiase kept emphasizing the word “BIG” and Dibiase had a history with Andre.
+As I watched the show live on Thanksgiving Eve in 1990, I remember thinking that this would be Andre the Giant’s return to the ring seeing how Dibiase kept emphasizing the word “BIG” and Dibiase had a history with Andre.

 As the Undertaker entered the ring and removed his hat, my first thought was “that’s Mean Mark Callous from WCW!”
-Knowing that this new Undertaker was someone I watched as a regular wrestler in WCW and now trying to pull off some sort of dead guy character was interesting to say the least to me as a 10-year-old who wanted to believe it all.
+Knowing that this new Undertaker was someone I watched as a regular wrestler in WCW and now trying to pull off some sort of dead guy character was interesting, to say the least as a 10-year-old who wanted to believe it all.
 I guess WWE was so fun at the time, it didn’t bother me and it was enjoyable to see this new monster dominate in his debut.
-While The Undertaker didn’t win in the match, he wasn’t beaten either, as he brawled with Dusty Rhodes and both were counted out after The Undertaker had made a huge impact in the match.
+While The Undertaker didn’t win in the match, he wasn’t beaten either as he brawled with Dusty Rhodes and was counted out after making a huge impact in the match.

 Below is the classic Survivor Series match with Team Rhodes vs. Team Dibiase, featuring the historic debut of The Undertaker: